Average Weather in Kiruna Sweden

-The topography within 2 miles of Kiruna contains very significant variations in elevation, with a maximum elevation change of 889 feet, and an average elevation above sea level of 1,719 feet.
+The topography within 2 miles of Kiruna contains very significant variations in elevation, with a maximum elevation change of 889 feet and an average elevation above sea level of 1,719 feet.
 Within 10 miles also contains very significant variations in elevation (1,509 feet).
-Within 50 miles contains extreme variations in elevation (6,152 feet).
+Within 50 miles contains very significant variations in elevation (6,152 feet).

 The area within 2 miles of Kiruna is covered by artificial surfaces (58%) and trees (19%), within 10 miles by trees (62%) and herbaceous vegetation (14%), and within 50 miles by trees (44%) and shrubs (26%).

 This report illustrates the typical weather in Kiruna, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There is only a single weather station, Kiruna Airport, in our network suitable to be used as a proxy for the historical temperature and dew point records of Kiruna.